fasrc/reframe-fasrc/examples/README.md

         return sn.assert_found(r'Hello, World\!', self.stdout)
 ```

-In the `runs` directory, you can run a single test `hello1.py` with the command:
+In the `runs` directory, you can run a single test `hello1.py` with
+the following command.
+One can also declare a `$WORKDIR` variable to
+store the location of the top-level `reframe` directory, which is
+'reframe_dir` in this case.
+For example,
+`WORKDIR="~/projects/reframe_dir"` and then execute the following
+command using `$WORKDIR`, e.g.: `$WORKDIR/reframe/bin/reframe
+--config-file...` and so on.
+Additionally, remember to execute `module
+load python` prior to executing the command below to avoid getting
+python version related errors, specifically, `SyntaxError: future
+feature annotations is not defined`.

 ```bash
 [paulasan@builds01 runs]$ ~/projects/reframe_dir/reframe/bin/reframe --config-file ~/projects/reframe_dir/reframe-fasrc/config/test.py     --checkpath ~/projects/reframe_dir/reframe-fasrc/examples/hello/hello1.py --run --system="test:rc-testing"